Crab Cream Croquettes Recipe – Japanese Special

 Recipe Notes :

-Keep the béchamel thick enough to hold shape when chilled, but not too stiff.
+Texture Consistency: Be sure the béchamel is thick enough to hold its shape when chilled, but still smooth—over-thickening can make the interior pasty rather than creamy.